pushkar100/notes-python/2-python-for-javascript-developers.md

 - For objects, you have to write your own function to manually deep clone it (Using `JSON.stringify` and `JSON.parse`, maybe)
 - Methods for shallow cloning exist: `{ ...originalObject }` or `Object.assign()`

+#### Functions are first class objects

+In Python, functions are first-class objects.
+This means that functions can be _passed around) and used as arguments, just like any other object (string, int, float, list, and so on).

+_Comparison with JavaScript:_
+- Same.

 ### Scopes and closures

 - Parameters and variables assigned inside a function are in the **Local scope**